onesyntax/playbook/SYSTEM.md

 ❗️Business logic belongs in UseCases, not Controllers.

 **Current code:**
-`BookingController::cancel()` contains cancellation rules and validation
+[ControllerName] contains business rules and validation

 **Why this matters:**
 Controllers are IO layer - they should be thin.
 Business logic in controllers makes it impossible to reuse from CLI, queues, or other interfaces.
 This violates our accountability to build maintainable software.

 **Requested changes:**
-1. Create `CancelBooking` use case
+1. Create [UseCaseName] use case
-2. Move cancellation logic to use case
+2. Move business logic to use case
 3. Controller should only handle HTTP concerns (validation, response formatting)

 **Approach:**
-Use Standard approach (repository pattern) since this has business complexity.
+Use [Pragmatic/Standard/Purist] approach because [reason]
 ```

 ### Approval Guidelines